ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-Our subcommands haven't be defined yet but this essentially what it'll look like, each new command will just get its own case statement.
+Our subcommands haven't been defined yet but this is essentially what it'll look like, each new command will just get its own case statement.

 So now we're at a good point to start building out our subcommands.